Sarah Millin: Non-fiction

-The South Africanswas Millin's first foray into non-fiction.
+The South Africans was Millin's first foray into non-fiction.
 It was published in the UK in 1926 by Constable & Co.
 Ltd, and in the US in 1927 by Boni & Liveright.

 Men on a Voyage differs from anything else Millin ever produced.
 It consists of thoughts and essays on various subjects.
 Men on a Voyage was only released in the UK and the Commonwealth, and was published in 1930 by Constable & Co.
 Ltd.

-Her biography of Cecil Rhodes is still considered to be an authoritative source of information on the Diamond Magnate's life.
+Her biography of Cecil Rhodes is still considered to be an authoritative source of information on the diamond magnate's life.
 Chatto & Windus published Rhodes in 1933, and then a revised edition in 1952.
 Harper & Brothers released the work in the US in 1933 under the title Cecil Rhodes.
 Millin is credited as one of the contributors to the screenplay for the film Rhodes of Africa, which was released in 1936 and starred Walter Huston.
 To coincide with the release of Rhodes of Africa, Grosset & Dunlap reprinted this biography in the US under the title Cecil Rhodes, Empire Builder.

 General Smuts is Millin's second biography.
 In 1936 it was published in two volumes.
 Faber & Faber served the UK market while Little, Brown and Company served the American market.